andersgs/beast2_constsites/README.md

 *   Will only take into consideration A, C, G, and T bases in your reference sequence.
 All other characters will be ignored.
 *   Has not been tested with BEAST1.8, and as far as I know it will **not** work with that version of BEAST.
-This was designed for use with BEAST2.

 The output will be, therefore, an approximation.
-However, it should be a close enough approximation that it will provide a better inference from BEAST2 than if one uses only variable sites, and then corrects in some *post hoc* manner.
+However, it should be a close enough approximation that it will provide a better inference from BEAST2 and IQTree than if one uses only variable sites, and then corrects in some *post hoc* manner.

 ## Authors